vv61Zhang/ECE143-Life-expectancy/README.md

 The modules/classes we created for the project are all stored under the /Project directory.
 Each subfolder in /Project has its own readme, written by the original author(s) of the code.

 As I (Arda Bati) am working on the structuring of the codes, my name comes up in many of the commits.
-For clarity, our work distribution until now is given below: (subject to change)
+For clarity, our main work distribution until now is given below: (main authors of each part)

 Arda C. Bati  -
   Data Cleaning,
   Object Oriented restructuring of all the code,
   Main function (until now)

 Qingyuan Jin  -